alejo-gonzalez-garcia/Text-Preprocessing-Vectorization-and-Classification-applying-NLP/README.md

-In this project, we have performed a multiclass classification task of previously preprocessed poems, that will be assigned to a period.
-Natural Language Processing and Machine learning tools have been used, such as feature extraction and selection, topic modelling, text preprocessing and classification.
+In this project, we have performed a multi-class classification task of literary poems, which will be assigned to a period.
+We have collected and processed the raw data in order to apply Natural Language Processing and Machine Learning tools, with techniques such as feature extraction and selection, topic modeling, text preprocessing and classification.

-Files related to WebScrapping allow us to collect the required data from the specific web page, Dashboard file shows a simple application where you can gather some information about any specific poem and the topic it belongs to.
+WebScrapping related files allow us to collect the necessary data from the specific web page, The Dashboard file shows a simple application in which you can collect information about a specific poem and the topic to which it belongs.
-If you fully execute it, you can enter in this URL "http://localhost:8050/" and see the web page.
+If you run it completely, you can enter in this URL “http://localhost:8050/” and see the web page.

-Preprocessing&Topics&Classification is the main file, where we perform Data Preprocessing, Text Vectorization, Topic Modelling and Classification of the poems.
+Preprocessing&Topics&Classification is the main file, where we perform Data Preprocessing, Text Vectorization, Topic Modeling and Classification of the poems.